Analytical Framework

 Western liberal capitalism

 Individual rights, private property, market capitalism.
 The default engine of global economic activity.
 In the AI era: the Lockean answer to job displacement is that markets will adapt.
 The problem — the ouroboros of Lockean individualism — is that displacing workers as producers simultaneously destroys them as consumers.
 The system optimises against its own preconditions.
+When the market can no longer provide, consent is withdrawn; the Lockean response is the right of revolution.

 Rousseauian Collectivism